 Saint Rupert’s Day

-In Salzburg, Austria on the 24th of September each year, there’s a regional public holiday that’s observed and is known as Saint Rupert’s Day.
-This holiday honors the founder and the current patron saint of Salzburg, Saint Rupert.
-He was not only the first bishop of Austria but is considered to be one of the most important religious figures in Austria to have lived.
+In Salzburg, Austria, on the 24th of September each year, there is a regional public holiday that is observed and is known as Saint Rupert’s Day.
+This holiday honors the founder and the patron saint of Salzburg, Saint Rupert.
+He was not only the first bishop of what is now Austria but is also considered one of the most important religious figures in the country’s history.

-Pilgrims and tourists from all across the world, travel to the old town of Salzburg for this annual holiday.
-Once there, they find market traders, artisans, and people selling wares all across the city.
-There are also fairs, dances, music, and folklore groups to entertain people.
+Pilgrims and tourists from all over the world travel to the old town of Salzburg for this annual holiday.
+Once there, they find market traders, artisans, and people selling wares throughout the city.
+There are also fairs, dances, music, and folklore groups to entertain the public.
 It’s a day of faith and fun all rolled into one.

-He would end up spreading Christianity all across the region and he was named the Apostle of the Bavarians.
+He spread Christianity throughout the region and was named the Apostle of the Bavarians.
 He then moved to do missionary work and ended up in the Roman town of Juvavum — a town that was almost in ruins.

 Although he died on March 27th in 710, placing his feast day on the same date, his feast day in Salzburg is celebrated on the 24th of September.
 That’s because this is when his relics were transferred to Salzburg Cathedral in 774.